rajkumar4041/use-redux-state/README.md

 ### `useReduxStateValue(key)`

-Get the entire value of a global state without a selector.
+Get the entire value of a redux State without a selector.

 ```tsx
 const stateValue = useReduxStateValue(key);